Log inSign up for free

 3. Invest in your customer-facing employees.

-Prevent your organization from losing customers by building a first-class customer-facing team.
-Invest in trainings and product/service-related resources they can refer to in order to answer customer questions as quickly and effectively as possible.
+Every customer interaction shapes the client’s perception of your organisation.
+Prevent your organisation from losing customers by building a first-class customer-facing team.
+Invest in training sessions and product/service-related resources that they can refer to in order to answer customer questions as quickly and effectively as possible.

 NPS®, Net Promoter® & Net Promoter® Score are registered trademarks of Satmetrix Systems, Inc., Bain & Company and Fred Reichheld